Welcome to the Department of History

 Our undergraduate program offers courses on a variety of themes, topics, and historical periods.
 One of the highlights is the Classical Medieval and Renaissance Studies (CMRS) program, which has few equals in Canada.
 We’re especially proud of our small seminars, which offer undergraduates the opportunity to study directly with experienced faculty.
 Several professors have won teaching awards.

 The History Department features a vigorous and growing graduate program.
-Working in various geographical and temporal contexts, department scholars have developed strengths in the following thematic areas: Colonialism, Postcolonialism and Native-newcomer relations; History of the Great Plains; environmental history; science, medicine and health; gender and sexuality; history and politics of memory; twentieth-century politics, culture, and foreign policy.
+Working in various geographical and temporal contexts, department scholars have developed strengths in the following thematic areas: Indigenous, colonial, and postcolonial histories; the Great Plains; environmental history; science, medicine and health; gender and sexuality; history and politics of memory; twentieth-century politics, culture, and foreign policy.
 Areas of methodological expertise include oral history, community-engaged research, digital history, Historical Geographic Information Systems (HGIS), ethnohistory, and cultural/discursive histories.
 The History Department has a well-earned reputation as the academic leader in historical Aboriginal studies in Canada and the history of medicine, thanks in large part to the Research Chair in Aboriginal and Community-Engaged History and the Canada Research Chair in the History of Medicine.

 The History Department is at the forefront of Humanities research at the University of Saskatchewan.
 History faculty have been awarded 25% of all Social Sciences and Humanities Research Council standard research grants on campus in recent years.
 This research-funding success is matched by an impressive publication record and a willingness to provide in-depth historical commentary on many contemporary issues.